longyuewangdcu/Chinese-Llama-2/README.md

 ## TODO

 1. Continued pre-training
-2. Release fine-tune data we used
+2. Release fine-tuned data we used

 Stay tuned!